History

 - History 7: The Western Hemisphere

-- History 8: American History
+- History 8: The United States

 History 5: Early America

-An exploration of early American history, this course challenges students to engage with such themes as geography, religion, political systems, art, culture, and women’s roles in society.
-The class first explores these thematic threads in a unit on the Indigenous Peoples of eastern North America, particularly of New England.
+An exploration of early American history, this course provides the opportunity for students to engage with such themes as geography, religion, political systems, culture, and women’s roles in society throughout the year.
+The course begins with a unit on the indigenous peoples of eastern North America.
 Building on this foundation, students learn about English colonial settlements and the development of distinct regional variations in the treatment of religion, agriculture, politics, and slavery.
-In the second semester, the course encourages students to examine the causes of the American Revolution before turning to the creation of the Constitution and the new Republic.
-Given its importance to the early history of the United States, this class emphasizes events, ideas, and people from New England.
-To facilitate the development of students’ skills, including techniques of critical reading, the process of historical inquiry, and the fundamentals of historical writing, classes are devoted to small group and class discussions, individual and group projects, role-playing activities, analytical paragraphs, narrative writing, and field trips. |
+Later in the year, students examine the causes of the American Revolution.
+To facilitate the development of students’ skills, including techniques of critical reading, the process of historical inquiry, and the fundamentals of historical writing, classes are devoted to small group and class discussions, individual and group projects, role-playing activities, analytical paragraphs, and narrative writing.
+Because of its significant role in the early history of the United States, as well as our close proximity to its rich collection of historical and cultural resources, the curriculum highlights events, ideas, and people associated with New England.
+Students, therefore, have the opportunity to put their knowledge and skills to work by engaging in hands-on learning experiences on location at sites such as the Jackson Homestead, the Concord Museum, and the Paul Revere House.

 History 6: The Eastern Hemisphere

-Students study the history, geography, and culture of various regions in the Eastern Hemisphere, with a particular emphasis on the Middle East, Africa, and Asia.
-The course is built around historical case studies set in Afghanistan, the Sudan, and India that provide the context for age-appropriate discussion of periods of conflict and recovery.
+In this course students study the history, geography, and culture of various regions in the Eastern Hemisphere, with a particular emphasis on Africa, South Asia, and Central Asia.
 Students master the geography of each region and become attuned to the impact of geography and resources on culture.
 Class time is devoted to map work and geography skills, discussion, small-group activities, mini-lectures, visual literacy, research, and individual and group projects.
-History 6 invites students to examine connections between the past and the present, and to discuss global issues and current events. |
+The course invites students to examine connections between the past and the present, and to discuss global issues and current events at an age-appropriate level.
+Overview of Topics

 History 7: The Western Hemisphere

-Beginning with the Colonial Era and moving chronologically through Reconstruction, this course highlights major events, individuals, social movements, and legislation in the history of the United States.
-An extensive unit on the writing and ratification of the Constitution provides students with essential knowledge of American civics and, as the course progresses, enables them to analyze the extent to which America has lived up to the ideals upon which it was founded.
-The course provides students with the knowledge and analytical skills necessary to understand and examine current events in a historical context.
-To this end, the course emphasizes primary document analysis, research strategies, expository writing, geographical knowledge, recognition of cause-effect relationships, and oral presentation skills. |
+Beginning with the Colonial Era and moving chronologically through Reconstruction, this course highlights major events, individuals, social and political movements, and legislation in the history of the United States.
+A unit on the writing and ratification of the Constitution provides students with essential knowledge of American civics and, as the course progresses, enables them to analyze the extent to which America has lived up to the ideals upon which it was founded.
+This course provides students with the knowledge and analytical skills necessary to understand and examine current events within the relevant historical context.
+To this end, the course emphasizes primary document analysis, research strategies, expository writing, geographical knowledge, recognition of cause-effect relationships, and oral presentation skills.
+Overview of Topics

 Upper School

-- History 9: World History I
+- World History I

-- History 10: World History II
+- World History II

-- Honors History 10: Global Studies
+- Honors Global Studies, History

-- History 11: United States History
+- United States History

 - Advanced Placement United States History